List of non-coherent units of measurement: Centipawn

 Chess software frequently uses centipawns internally or externally as a unit measuring how strong each player's situation position is, and hence also by how much one player is beating the other, and how strong a possible move is.
 100 centipawns = the value of 1 pawn – more specifically, something like the average value of the pawns at the start of the game, as the actual value of pawns depends on their position.
 Loss of a pawn will therefore typically lose that player 100 centipawns.
 The centipawn is often used for comparing possible moves, as in a given position, chess software will often rate the better of two moves within a few centipawns of each other.

 Garn

 The garn is NASA's unit of measure for symptoms resulting from space adaptation syndrome, the response of the human body to weightlessness in space, named after US Senator Jake Garn, who became exceptionally spacesick during an orbital flight in 1985.
 If an astronaut is completely incapacitated by space adaptation syndrome, he or she is under the effect of one garn of symptoms.

-Mother Cow Index
+Mother cow index

 Formerly used in real estate transactions in the American Southwest, it was the number of pregnant cows an acre of a given plot of land could support.
 It acted as a proxy for the agricultural quality, natural resource availability, and arability of a parcel of land.